jarrettgsmith/TDDICOM/README.md

 PYDICOM is not part of the standard Python modules included with TouchDesigner.
 You must install Python 3.7.2 and ensure Python is available to the Windows path.

+Once Python is installed you can follow the PYDICOM installation directions found here: https://github.com/pydicom/pydicom

 ## Team
 Jake Mandel, Jeffers Egan, Jarrett Smith